-Olympic provides a small school environment and a 20:1 student/teacher ratio.
-Each teacher serves as Advisor to, on average, 23 students.
-Advisor and advisee work together to plan long term and short term educational learning goals, review academic successes and challenges, conference with parents/guardians and discuss personal growth and attendance.
-Weekly Advisor meetings are held to discuss student class completion rates and Student Learning Outcomes.
-SLO's are mini lessons designed by staff members, student council and our School Site Council to facilitate discussion of what it takes to develop employable skills, find careers in prosperous fields and be successful, engaged citizens.
+Staff collaborate to plan long term and short term educational learning goals, review academic successes and challenges, conference with parents/guardians and discuss personal growth and attendance.
+Our SLO's are mini lessons designed by staff members to facilitate discussion of what it takes to develop employable skills, find careers in prosperous fields and be successful, engaged citizens.
 The acronym created, C.A.R.E.S., stands for; Communicators, Analytical Thinkers, Responsible Individuals, Ethical Citizens, Scholars.